 Should I be worried about traveling to Egypt during December?

-As a prominent water supply in ancient times, Tchonemyris was undoubted of enormous significance and would have been a stopover or overnight halt for travellers.
+As a prominent water supply in ancient times, Tchonemyris was undoubtedly of enormous significance and would have been a stopover or overnight halt for travelers.
 During Roman times, a significant desert road connected the towns of Esna and Qasr el-Zayyan.
 Ancient travelers would have encountered various wells and farming settlements along the 7km northward route from Dush to the citadel and Qasr el-Ghueita, many of which still exist.

 The fortress's rectangular mudbrick enclosing walls, which measure 26 by 28 meters, are still in good condition.
 The enclosure inside the stronghold served as the Roman garrison's living quarters, and recent excavations by the Supreme Council of Antiquities have revealed chambers with kilns and hearths, a water cistern, and a cache of Roman coins as well as metal and glass artifacts.
 On the western side of the enclosure, the remnants of the Great Well may still be seen near the enclosure wall and are protected by a domed mudbrick roof.